 In 2003, the Company established the 2003 Plan, which was amended and restated in September 2005 and has since been amended.
 The 2003 Plan is a broad-based incentive plan, which allows for the issuance of stock options, stock appreciation rights and awards of purchased stock, bonus stock, phantom stock, restricted stock and performance awards and other stock-based awards to employees, consultants and non-employee directors to purchase up to 21,000,000 shares of common stock.
 The Company has reserved 21,000,000 shares of common stock for issuance upon the exercise of awards that have been granted or which may be granted.
-The following awards have been granted under the 2003 Plan as of December 31, 2010: 680,927 stock options, 9,583,187 shares of restricted stock, 1,003,335 phantom stock awards that have been settled in shares of common stock and 5,281,665 shares of common stock that have been reserved for future vesting of phantom stock previously granted under the 2003 Plan.
+The following awards have been granted under the 2003 Plan as of December 31, 2010: 680,927 stock options, 9,583,187 shares of restricted stock, 1,003,335 phantom stock awards that have been reserved for future vesting of phantom stock previously granted under the 2003 Plan.
 Vesting of awards under the 2003 Plan varies, but generally occurs in equal annual installments over a two-, three- or four-year period on each anniversary of the grant date.
 All options granted under the 2003 Plan have exercise prices equal to or greater than the fair market value at the date of grant.
 The term of any award under the 2003 Plan may not exceed a period of ten years.
-Of the 4,450,886 shares of common stock that remained available for grant under the 2003 Plan as of December 31, 2010, an additional 2,000,000 shares of common stock were issued to certain employees under the 2003 Plan on January 14, 2011.
-Accordingly, it is expected that the 2003 Plan will not have sufficient shares of common stock reserved for ocver future award programs.
+Of the 4,450,886 shares of common stock that remained available for grant under the 2003 Plan as of December 31, 2010, an additional 2,000,000 shares of common stock reserved for issuance necessary to cover future award programs.